Leicester Forest East services

 During the 2020 COVID-19 pandemic, additional restrictions were placed on activity in Leicester.
 The official boundary for this was the M1.
 This meant that half of the service station building was in the boundary, and half of it wasn't.
 In practice motorway service areas were exempt from most COVID-19 restrictions, but some of the finer details did matter.

-In 2009 the service area received media attention after the adjacent hotel was used as overflow digs by Leicester University.
-On Christmas Eve in 1997, Arthur Smith broadcast his evening Radio 4 show live from the services.
+The service area received media attention in 2009 after the adjacent hotel was used as overflow accommodation by Leicester University.
+On Christmas Eve in 1997, Arthur Smith broadcast his evening Radio 4 show live from the service area.

 The mouthful of a name that is 'Leicester Forest East' causes some confusion.
 It is not actually named directly after the city of Leicester, but a suburb explicitly called 'Leicester Forest East'.
 This was itself named after the former Leicester Forest, and there is a corresponding area further from the M1 which is known as 'Leicester Forest West'.